 Pitcairn, Richard H. Dr. Pitcairn’s New Complete Guide to Natural Health for Dogs and Cats.
 2017.

 Messonnier, Shawn DVM.
 Natural Health Bible for Dogs & Cats: Your A-Z Guide to Over 200 Conditions, Herbs, Vitamins, and Supplements.
 2001.

-Tilford, Gregory.
-Wulff, Mary.
-Herbs for Pets: The Natural Way to Enhance Your Pet’s Life.
+Tilford, Gregory L. & Wulff, Mary L. Herbs for Pets: The Natural Way to Enhance Your Pet’s Live.
 2009.

-Cooksley, Valerie Gennari, RN.
+Cooksley, Valerie G. RN.
 Seaweed: Nature’s Secret to Balancing Your Metabolism, Fighting Disease, and Revitalizing Body and Soul.
 2007.